jj101k/crypt_cbc_jd/README.md

 # FILES

-bin2hex.rb
-hex2bin.rb
-  - Helpers for the test scripts so that you don't have to deal with binary data crypt_dummy.rb
+crypt_dummy.rb
   - Helper class for testing.
 This does the simplest (and probably the worst for this purpose) encryption cipher: XOR.